dsaltas/Power-Supply-For-WiFi-WebRadio/README.md

 ## Power Supply For WiFi WebRadio

-This is a miniature power supply for WiFi WebRadio
+This is a miniature power supply with built-in Li-Ion charger for WiFi WebRadio

 It is based on [LTC3440](https://www.analog.com/en/products/ltc3440.html) chip.